bryanhanson/roxut/README.md

 If you are writing a package, put the following line in your `DESCRIPTION` file:

 ```
-Roxygen: list(packages = "roxut", roclets = c("collate", "namespace", "rd", "roxut::tests_roclet"))
+Roxygen: list(roclets = c("collate", "namespace", "rd", "roxut::tests_roclet"))
 ```

 and then if you build and check via a `make` file or similar steps when `roxygenize()` or `document()` is called the `tests_roclet` will automatically be applied.
 Good stuff from the developers of `roxygen2`!

 ### Developers/Contributors/Testers

 `tinytest` is used to perform unit tests of `roxut`.
 In this case, there is a test package at `roxut/inst/tinytest/roxutTestPkg`.
 When `roxut` is checked, this test package is used for testing `roxut`, and it is also built and checked to verify everything worked.
 The process is controlled by `roxut/inst/tinytest/test_roxutTestPkg.R`; have a look!
+See also the unit tests in `tests_roclet.R`.

 ### License Information